 - If you have ever had an allergic reaction to this or any other medicine.

-- Take metronidazole exactly as directed by your doctor or dentist.
+- Take clindamycin exactly as your doctor has told you.

 Getting the most from your treatment